flakeyy/eucalyptus-bot/readme.md

 ## Features

-- Server status monitoring
+- create new servers
-- Start/Stop/Restart servers
+- view available eggs, nests, nodes
-- View server resources
+- view owned servers (per user)
-- Send console commands
+- suspend/unsuspend servers (working on it)
-- Manage users and permissions
+- more to come..

 ## Installation